-Here are some easy things you can do to sprinkle little seeds of compassion everywhere you go—exposing everyone in your wake to the idea that other sentient beings aren’t here for us to exploit.
+Here are some easy actions you can take to sprinkle seeds of compassion everywhere you go—exposing everyone in your wake to the idea that other sentient beings aren’t here for us to exploit.
 Let’s get to it.

 Help Animals In the Community

-- Put stickers with important messages on your belongings—your laptop, luggage, refrigerator, water bottle, or school locker.
-Imagine if someone were to go vegan because of your well-placed sticker—it happens.
+- Put stickers with important messages on your belongings—your laptop, luggage, refrigerator, or water bottle.
+Imagine if someone were to go vegan because of your well-placed sticker.
+It happens.

-- Ask for an alternative assignment if you are or your child is instructed to dissect animals at school.
-If you are between the ages of 13 and 24, PETA’s SOS team can help you every step of the way.
+- Ask for an alternative assignment if your child is instructed to dissect animals at school.
+If they’re between the ages of 13 and 24, PETA’s Students Opposing Speciesism team can help them every step of the way.

-- Strike up conversations with other shoppers who are browsing the aisles of the grocery store.
-Remark on how any recipe can be veganized: Vegetable broth can be swapped for chicken stock, margarine can be used instead of butter, soy or almond milk can be substituted for cow’s milk, and egg replacer can be used in baked goods.
+- Strike up conversations with other shoppers who are browsing the aisles at the grocery store.
+Mention how any recipe can be veganized: Vegetable broth can be swapped for chicken stock, margarine can be used instead of butter, soy or almond milk can be substituted for cow’s milk, and egg replacer can be used in baked goods.

 - Have leaflets handy so that you don’t miss opportunities to inform people about ways they can avoid harming animals.